 In many cases, especially ones that are uncontested, you may be able to adequately represent yourself.
 The Supreme Court Office of Administration has family law and other forms available online at the Self Service Center.
 You can obtain forms and packets in person from at the Self Service Center located in the Superior Court facilities in downtown Phoenix, the Northeast Phoenix Superior Court, or the east-side Superior Court facilities in Mesa.
 Maricopa County forms are available online at the Maricopa County support web site.

 These forms are free of charge or provided for a nominal sum.
 There is often no reason to hire a paralegal to simply fill out your forms, nor is there any reason to purchase forms at a “forms store.”
-If you have questions regarding your forms, you can simply schedule a ½ or 1-hour conference with our firm or another family law attorney and make sure you get the best advice.
+If you have questions regarding your forms, you can simply schedule a ½ or 1-hour conference with our firm in order to ensure that the forms are filled out completely and accurately.

 As we have stated, we highly recommend that you at least consult with an attorney.
 A little bit of preventive medicine may save you a lot of money, heartache and headaches.
 In many cases, Bishop, Del Vecchio & Beeks Law Office, P.C. provides consult services without the necessity of formally retaining the firm and without having to pay a deposit or retainer fee.
 See Legal Fees for more information.

 The term “parenting time” in Arizona is essentially the same thing as the term “visitation” in many other states.
 Arizona previously referred to the time spent by the parents with the children as visitation.
 However, because of changes in the Arizona Revised Statutes, the Courts now use the term “parenting time” regarding the times that each parents is to have the children.
 Time with the children legally designated for grandparents or other ‘non-parents’ that qualify for legal time with the children is still called visitation, i.e. grandparent visitation or third-party visitation.